 - Email invites sent to targeted lists (segmented by role, industry, etc.) from your marketing automation platform

-- An account-based advertising platform like Terminus to serve relevant (or even personalized) ads to your target attendees
+- Account based marketing best practices to serve relevant (or even personalized) ads to your target attendees

 - One-to-one, personalized outreach from your sales and/or customer success teams to invite your target accounts to the event